 Answer: Michael (Please tell me you didn’t say “pop.”)

 There are three light bulbs up in your attic.
 All of them are turned off, and their switches are installed downstairs.
 You can play with the switches as much as you want, and after that, you can visit the attic above just once.
 How can you find out the correct switch to the bulb?

-Though riddles are ambiguous, no matter if you’re a kid or an adult they are a ton of fun and provide an opportunity to learn and it’s important to spend more time doing things that you find fun.
-Continue to stay alert and exercise your brain by resolving our collection of riddles on other pages of our site!
+Though riddles are ambiguous, no matter if you’re a kid or an adult, they are a ton of fun and provide an opportunity to learn, and it’s important to spend more time doing things that you find fun.
+Please continue to stay alert and exercise your brain by resolving our collection of riddles on other pages of our site!

 By Mike O’Halloran